Flush toilet: Industrial production

 When the exhibition finished and moved to Sydenham, the toilets were to be closed down.
-However, Jennings persuaded the organisers to keep them open, and the toilet went on to earn more than £1000 per year.
+However, Jennings persuaded the organisers to keep them open, and the toilets went on to earn more than £1000 per year.
 He opened the first underground convenience at the Royal Exchange in 1854.
 He received a patent in 1852 for an improved construction of water-closet, in which the pan and trap were constructed in the same piece, and so formed that there was always a small quantity of water retained in the pan itself, in addition to that in the trap which forms the water-joint.
 He also improved the construction of valves, drain traps, forcing pumps and pump-barrels.
 By the end of the 1850s building codes suggested that most new middle-class homes in British cities were equipped with a water closet.

 Another pioneering manufacturer was Thomas William Twyford, who invented the single piece, ceramic flush toilet.
 The 1870s proved to be a defining period for the sanitary industry and the water closet; the debate between the simple water closet trap basin made entirely of earthenware and the very elaborate, complicated and expensive mechanical water closet would fall under public scrutiny and expert opinion.
 In 1875 the "wash-out" trap water closet was first sold, and was found as the public's preference for basin type water closets.
 By 1879 Twyford had devised his own type of the "wash out" trap water closet; he titled it the "National", and it became the most popular wash-out water closet.

 Flush toilets were widely available from the mid to late 19th century.
 Although Thomas Crapper did not invent the flush toilet, he was a leading manufacturer.